Chenggang Xu: Research

-Xu introduces a conceptual framework "Insitutional Genes" to explain the machanisms of pathdependence.
-In his 2025 book, Institutional Genes: Origins of China's Institutions and Totalitarianism, he considers the People's Republic of China totalitarian in nature.This book explores the origins and evolution of China's institutions and communist totalitarianism in general.
-Xu argues that contemporary China's fundamental institution is communist totalitarianism.
-Introducing the concept of “institutional genes” (IGs), the book examines how the IGs of Soviet Russia merged with those of the Chinese imperial system, creating a durable totalitarian regime with Chinese characteristics – Regionally Administered Totalitarianism (RADT).
+Xu introduces a conceptual framework "Insitutional Genes" to explain the mechanisms of path dependence.
+In his 2025 book, Institutional Genes: Origins of China's Institutions and Totalitarianism, he characterizes the People's Republic of China as totalitarian in nature.
+This book explores the origins and evolution of China's institutions as well as communist totalitarianism more broadly, arguing that contemporary China's fundamental institutional structure is rooted in communist totalitarianism.

+By introducing the concept of “institutional genes” (IGs), the book examines how the IGs of Soviet Russia merged with those of the Chinese imperial system, creating a durable totalitarian regime with Chinese characteristics – Regionally Administered Totalitarianism (RADT).
 Institutional Genes are fundamental institutional elements that self-replicate and guide institutional changes and are empirically identifiable.
-By analyzing the origins and evolution of IGs institutional genes in communist totalitarianism from Europe and Russia, as well as those from the Chinese Empire, the Chinese Communist Revolution, the Great Leap Forward, the Cultural Revolution, and post-Mao reforms, the book elucidates the rise and progression of communist totalitarianism in China.
-The ascent of communist China echoes Mises' warning that efforts to halt totalitarianism have failed.
-Reversing this trend necessitates a thorough understanding of totalitarianism.
+By analyzing the origins and evolution of these institutional genes across key historical epochs—including their roots in Europe and Russia, the Chinese Empire, the Chinese Communist Revolution, the Great Leap Forward, the Cultural Revolution, and post-Mao reforms—the book elucidates the rise and progression of communist totalitarianism in China.
+The ascent of communist China echoes Ludwig von Mises' warning that early efforts to halt totalitarianism have failed; reversing this trend, Xu argues, necessitates a thorough and rigorous understanding of totalitarian mechanisms.